TravelDesk User Manual

 - Continue with Microsoft — sign in using your Microsoft 365 account

-- Email address — enter your corporate email and click Continue to proceed with a password or magic link
+- Email address — enter your corporate email and click Continue; TravelDesk emails you a one-time sign-in code to enter

 Additional SSO Providers can be configured.
 Contact your easyGDS TravelDesk representative for details